exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 - Convergents to Square Root 2
 - Frac­tional In­teg­ra­tion
 - Fractal Patterns
+- Riemann Zeta Function

-These are the 6 current official custom theories.
+These are the 7 current official custom theories.
 More custom theories will eventually be released, and we will update this portion of the guide when they do so.

 ### Coasting